 Guttation also appears in a uniformly spaced pattern around the leaf.
 Therefore, it’s easy to spot the difference between it and transpiration.

-Too much of a good thing can be harmful, so if you notice your indoor plants dripping water from leaves due to guttation (and the water loss is excessive), this might be a sign to water the plant less.
-However, most of the time, guttation is an excellent sign of health.
+However, too much guttation can be a sign of chronic overwatering.
+If you notice your indoor plants dripping water from leaves due to guttation and see other signs of overwatering, such as yellow leaves and wet soil, this might be a sign to water the plant less.

 Another possible reason your plant is dripping water from leaves is the process of condensation, otherwise known as “dew.”
 Dew is a common occurrence in all plants, especially in humid climates.